footworkjs/footwork/README.md

 ## Why use footwork?
 There are a few main selling points:

 1. **Expressive and semantic**

     Footwork makes use of a formalized model construct along with the built-in namespace and CQRS/etc support to make working with your components and models easy.
+Component support is from Knockout 3.2+ which allows for the creation and use of fully modular custom elements.
+Why wait for browsers to support components...use them today!

 2. **Low boilerplate**